Wei-Shao-Reg/GDR/README.md

 ccmake ../InsightToolkit-4.13.2 with the following options: [Module_ITKReview] ON, [Module_ITKV3COMPATIBILITY] ON,and [ITKV3COMPATIBILITY] ON
 make
 ```

-2. Intall proper CMake version (3.1.0 and above) if do not have one ready on your machine https://cmake.org/install/.

 3. Clone the GDR git repository:
 ```